XDwightsBeetsX/sudoku/README.md

     > make all
     ```

-3. Edit the `input.txt` file with the `.csv`-formatted sudoku puzzle
+3. Edit the `input/input.csv` file with the `.csv`-formatted sudoku puzzle

 4. Run the solver